Love or hate them, tripods are essential to your landscape photography gear.

 Consider the balance of the tripod itself.

-The tripod should be as steady as possible to get a clear and sharp image.
+The tripod should be steady to get a clear and sharp image.

 Checking all the spirit levels on the tripod will help to ensure balance and stability in the tripod.

 Holding onto the tripod will result in camera shake or blurry images.